 Let the morning bring me word of your unfailing love, for I have put my trust in you.
 Show me the way I should go, for to you I entrust my life.… Continue reading

-We are living in days that are unprecedented when considering the increased censorship of free speech in the western world.
+We are living in days that are unprecedented and that an Orwellian world is near considering the increased censorship of free speech in the Western world.
 For the last few years, the climate of open discourse has changed dramatically with the legislation over ‘hate speech’, political correctness promoting so-called ‘tolerance’ and the marginalisation or de-platforming of anyone deemed to question the majority view.
 The whole concept of free speech is under threat as our authorities seem more interested in policing what we think than what we actually do.
-As a result, our police often shrug their shoulders at real crime as resources are re-directed towards the promotion of the accepted social narrative and the frenzied suppression… Continue reading
+As a result, our police often shrug their shoulders at real crime as resources are re-directed towards the promotion of the accepted… Continue reading

 There is a project underway across China that should grab the attention of every Christian who takes Bible Prophecy seriously – it’s called the ‘Social Credit System’.
 Furthermore, it should grab the attention of anyone who values the freedom and liberty of humankind.